nf-core/sarek/docs/output.md

 It infers tumor purity and ploidy and calculates whole-genome allele-specific copy number profiles.
 The `ASCAT` process gives several images as output, described in detail in this [book chapter](http://www.ncbi.nlm.nih.gov/pubmed/22130873).
 Running ASCAT on NGS data requires that the `BAM` files are converted into BAF and LogR values.
 This is done internally using the software [AlleleCount](https://github.com/cancerit/alleleCount).
+For further reading and documentation see the [ASCAT manual](https://www.crick.ac.uk/research/labs/peter-van-loo/software).

-For a tumor/normal pair:
+_For a tumor/normal pair_:

 **Output directory: `results/variantcalling/<tumorsample_vs_normalsample>/ascat`**

-- `Tumour.ASPCF.png`
+- `<tumorsample_vs_normalsample>.tumour.ASPCF.png`
-  - Image with information about ASPCF
+  - Image with information about allele-specific copy number segmentation
-- `Before_correction_Tumour.tumour.png`
+- `<tumorsample_vs_normalsample>.before_correction_Tumour.<tumorsample_vs_normalsample>.tumour.png`
-  - Image with information about raw profile of tumor sample of logR and BAF values
+  - Image with information about raw profile of tumor sample of logR and BAF values before GC correction
-- `Before_correction_Tumour.germline.png`
+- `<tumorsample_vs_normalsample>.before_correction_Tumour.<tumorsample_vs_normalsample>.germline.png`
-  - Image with information about raw profile of normal sample of logR and BAF values
+  - Image with information about raw profile of normal sample of logR and BAF values before GC correction
-- `After_correction_GC_Tumour.tumour.png`
+- `<tumorsample_vs_normalsample>.after_correction_GC_Tumour.<tumorsample_vs_normalsample>.tumour.png`
-  - Image with information about GC and RT corrected logR and BAF values of tumor sample
+  - Image with information about GC and RT corrected logR and BAF values of tumor sample after GC correction
-- `After_correction_GC_Tumour.germline.png`
+- `<tumorsample_vs_normalsample>.after_correction_GC_Tumour.<tumorsample_vs_normalsample>.germline.png`
-  - Image with information about GC and RT corrected logR and BAF values of normal sample
+  - Image with information about GC and RT corrected logR and BAF values of normal sample after GC correction
-- `Tumour.sunrise.png`
+- `<tumorsample_vs_normalsample>.tumour.sunrise.png`
   - Image visualising the range of ploidy and tumor percentage values
 - `<tumorsample_vs_normalsample>.metrics.txt`
   - File with information about different metrics from ASCAT profiles